brito-rafa/k8s-webhooks/README.md

 - versions: v1 and v1alpha1
 - `RockBandv1` : Fields `Spec.Genre`, `Spec.NumberComponents`, `Spec.LeadSinger` and `Status.LastPlayed`
 - `RockBandv1alpha1` : Fields `Spec.Genre`, `Spec.NumberComponents`, and `Status.LastPlayed`

+I created this example to aid the coding of [Project Velero to support multiple API Groups during backup and restore](https://github.com/vmware-tanzu/velero/issues/2551).

+The controller itself in this example does not have any busines logic but you will learn the validation and the mutator to support multiple [API Group Versions](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) using kubebuilder.

+You will learn how to create the controller and most of all, a mutator webhook.
+This is handy in case you already have a CRD in production that require a new schema and you will need to roll out the new schema while supporting the old schema.
+We will see how this is achievable using webhooks and annotations.

 The controller will present the CRs back and forth between versions `v1` and `v1alpha1`.